Ukrainian president tells Bundestag 'help came too late' | DW | 17.03.2022

 Ukraine's President Volodymyr Zelenskyy addressed the Bundestag in a video call for the first time on Thursday morning before the German parliament opened.

-The Ukrainian president told German parliamentarians that "help came too late to stop war."
+The Ukrainian president told German parliamentarians that "help came too late to stop war" with Russia, which invaded the country on February 24.

 Zelenskyy had some harsh words for the German government over its economic interests with Russia.
 "We could see your willingness to continue to do business with Russia and now we're in the middle of the cold war.
 And again this is something you have failed to see," Zelensky told the Bundestag.